VP & Senior Counsel

-Lori Windham is Senior Counsel at Becket, where she has represented clients on cutting-edge religious freedom issues since 2005.
-She has represented parties before the Supreme Court, including Becket’s victories in Hosanna-Tabor, Hobby Lobby, and Little Sisters of the Poor.
+Lori Windham is vice president and senior counsel at Becket, where she has represented clients on cutting-edge religious freedom issues since 2005.
+She has represented parties before the Supreme Court, arguing Becket’s unanimous victory on behalf of foster families in Fulton v.
+Philadelphia, as well as working with the Becket team on its Supreme Court victories in Hosanna-Tabor, Hobby Lobby, and Little Sisters of the Poor.
 She won a victory for the world’s largest religious media network in EWTN v.
 Azar, staving off millions of dollars in government fines under unlawful the HHS mandate.
 She has won more than a dozen victories in federal appellate courts, including successful defense of cities and school districts sued for accommodating religion, victories for houses of worship facing discrimination in the land use process, and overturning a multimillion-dollar judgment against a major evangelical ministry.
 She recently won a first-in-the-nation injunction for an adoption agency threatened with shutdown for its religious beliefs.

 Recognized in Washington as an expert on religious freedom issues, Lori has testified in Congressional oversight hearings before the U.S. House of Representatives Judiciary Committee and before the U.S. Commission on Civil Rights.
 Outside Washington, Lori is sought-after speaker on First Amendment law, including appearances at Yale Law School, Harvard Law School, Stanford Law School, Georgetown University Law Center, Central European University, and many others.